 There’s no one-size-fits-all answer to how often you should conduct penetration testing.
 Instead, the frequency should be determined by a combination of compliance requirements, infrastructure changes, and your organization’s unique risk profile.
 The key is to remain proactive, ensuring that you adapt your testing schedule as both your business and the threat landscape evolve.

 Strobes offers an innovative solution to address this pressing concern.
-Our platform enables you to perform on-demand or recurring pen-tests from anywhere and at any time, ensuring that your organization’s security posture is continuously evaluated and strengthened.
-Don’t wait until it’s too late!
-Contact us today to schedule a demo session with our experts and experience the benefits of Strobes for yourself.
+Our platform enables you to perform on-demand or recurring pen-tests from anywhere and at any time, ensuring that your organization's security posture is continuously evaluated and strengthened.
+Don't wait until it's too late!
+Book a free demo session with our experts and experience the benefits of Strobes for yourself.